You might think that having a 2-year old at home means you can finally (FINALLY) kiss the exhaustion and drama of sleep regressions goodbye.

 2 Year Old Sleep Regression: 5 Tips To Help You Cope

 - Offer comfort, but don’t form new (bad) sleep habits.
-If your toddler just won’t cooperate at bedtime, or is waking often at night, it’s fine to offer lots of comfort and cuddles – but avoid forming any new (bad) sleep habits that you’ll have to undo later.
+If your toddler just won’t cooperate at bedtime, or is waking often at night, it’s fine to offer lots of comfort and cuddles.
+But avoid forming any new (bad) sleep habits that you’ll have to undo later.
 In general, be sure that your child is still falling asleep without much help from you, and is sleeping in her own sleeping space.

 - Consider putting off potty training or transitioning to a big kid bed.
-If you can tell that transitioning to a new bed or potty training is at the root of your 2 year old’s sleep regression issues, then considering putting off the transition for a few months.
+If you can tell that transitioning to a new bed or potty training is at the root of your 2 year old’s sleep regression issues, consider putting off the transition for a few months.
 It can be a great idea to wait and then try again later, when your toddler is a few months older.

 - Adjust your toddler’s schedule as necessary.
 If you need to incorporate more wake time in your child’s day, adjust the schedule so that you allow more time between the end of the afternoon nap and bedtime.
 You can shift the nap earlier or shift bedtime later to accomplish this.

 - Give your 2-year old tools to cope with nighttime fears.
-Nightmares and nighttime fears are normal at this age; fortunately, there are many ways to help your child cope with these fears.
-This 2-part blog series on nightmares and night terrors is a great resource; it lays out a number of strategies you can use to preserve your toddler’s sleep.
+Nightmares and nighttime fears are normal at this age.
+Fortunately, there are many ways to help your child cope with these fears.
+This 2-part blog series on nightmares and night terrors is a great resource.
+It lays out a number of strategies you can use to preserve your toddler’s sleep.

 Free Toddler Sleep Help – Available Instantly!